JedWatson/react-select/README.md

 	ignoreCase 			|	bool		|	 whether to perform case-insensitive filtering inputProps 			|	object		|	 custom attributes for the Input (in the Select-control) e.g: {'data-foo': 'bar'}
-	backspaceRemoves 	|	bool		|	 whether pressing backspace removes the last item when there is no input value
+	backspaceRemoves 	|	bool		|	 whether pressing backspace removes the last item when there is no input value allowCreate 	|	bool		|	 allow new options to be created in multi mode (displays an "Add \<option> ?" option when an entry not already in the `options` array is entered)

 # Contributing